 All this time, despite my own intentions and our concrete results, I insinuated otherwise without realizing it.
 I spent the last year convincing people that they were not weak, but rather lived in a world that precluded them from finding their own strength.
 I reflected on what I told a friend in front of many schoolmates:

 “I want to use that to create a future where people like you can have their pain respected and heard.”

 Yet, this did not preclude me from being part of a world that patronized the same people I tried to empower.
-Shirley and the newer non-binary members that joined after the mass training events told us about how our jokes including shoving durian into rectums, the savior complex of the men leading the group, our condescending tone on how certain “activists” were useless, our lack of immediately crediting people for their contributions, the rapid pace of changes that almost came exclusively from me which resulted in little space for them to communicate made them uncomfortable: things that they considered toxic masculinity and sexism.
+The newer non-binary members that joined after the mass training events told us about how our jokes including shoving durian into rectums, the savior complex of the men leading the group, our condescending tone on how certain “activists” were useless, our lack of immediately crediting people for their contributions, the rapid pace of changes that almost came exclusively from me which resulted in little space for them to communicate made them uncomfortable: things that they considered toxic masculinity and sexism.
 They also told us the sickening psychological impact that the random and frequent postings of the violent attack videos had on them.
 That was their truth.